-Snapshot Day is a citizen volunteer stream monitoring event for the Lake Tahoe Basin, the Truckee River, and the Carson River watersheds in Nevada and California.
-It is a volunteer-based annual event that takes a picture of 1-moment in time of your watershed.
-Citizen volunteers and assigned local school classes learn about their watershed, water quality issues, how streams function, and how to assess stream health.
+Snapshot Day is an educational and citizen volunteer stream monitoring event for the Lake Tahoe Basin, the Truckee River, and the Carson River watersheds in Nevada and California.
+It is a volunteer-based annual event that was started in 2001.
+Citizen volunteers and local school classes have been learning about their watershed, water quality issues, how streams function, and how to assess stream health for nearly 20 years!

-When is Snapshot Day?
-For the Tahoe Basin and Truckee River watersheds, Snapshot Day takes place in May or early June each year, and captures spring runoff conditions.
+Snapshot Day takes place in May or early June each year in the Tahoe/Truckee Basin, and captures spring runoff conditions.
 For the Carson River watershed, Snapshot Day takes places in mid-October, after agricultural irrigation ends for the season.
-Volunteer monitoring teams are assigned to monitoring sites to conduct a habitat assessment (an overview of physical conditions affecting stream organisms), collect “grab” (water) samples, take photos, and gather field data.
-Monitored field parameters include: pH, dissolved oxygen, conductivity, temperature, and Secchi depth (in lakes).
-Monitoring materials and water samples are returned to a staging area.
-The collected water samples are sent to the lab for further analysis for turbidity, nutrients and coliform bacteria.
+Volunteer monitoring teams conduct a visual stream assessment (an overview of physical conditions that could be affecting stream organisms), collect physical and chemical data in the field, and photo-document the site.
+Field parameters include: pH, dissolved oxygen, conductivity, temperature, and Secchi depth (in lakes).
+When water samples are collected, they are sent to a State certified lab for further analysis for turbidity, nutrients and coliform bacteria.

 Truckee River Watershed Map

 Main Stem, Truckee River (6 sites)

 The 20th anniversary Truckee River Snapshot Day is scheduled to take place at multiple sites along the lower Truckee River on Thursday, May 21, 2020 between 8am and 1pm.